Overnight Farm Experience for Groups

 7:30pm - Camp fire and farm chores.

 These may include closing in the chickens and ducks for the night, or feeding and watering the goats.
+Bring your own matches and expect to hunt for your own kindling (there's lots around).
 We will supply wood for the fire and a brief orientation to fire building and safety, then the evening is yours!

 9:30pm - Quiet time.